stjudecloud/university/docs/visualization-community/tutorials/ai-check/index.md

 ## When data is hosted on the DNAnexus server:
 *   Login to VisCom and create a new visualization.
 *   Copy the code block example below.
-*	Upload the BAM data into DNAnexus.
+*	Upload the aicheck data into DNAnexus.
-*	Locate your BAM data in your DNAnexus project.
+*	Locate your aicheck data in your DNAnexus project.
-*	On the right of the file, click the 3 dot menu for the .bam file.
+*	On the right of the file, click the 3 dot menu for the .gz file.
 *   Select download in the dropdown.
     *	This will prompt a GET URL link.
 *	Click 'Get URL' to copy the temporary link.

 !!!warning
 This link allows others to access this file and is only available for 24h.
 !!!